OpenSTEF/openstef/docs/source/project/index.rst

 ------------
 OpenSTEF welcomes contributions in all forms!

-For contributing guidelines, see our comprehensive :ref:`contributing` guide.
+For contributing guidelines, see our :ref:`contributing` guide.

 If you found a bug or would like to request a feature, please `open an issue <https://github.com/OpenSTEF/openstef/issues>`_.